 When should we apply vitamin C?

 Ideally vitamin C serums or drops should be applied in the morning, beneath sunscreen.
-Since vitamin C actively fights free radicals, it is important to make sure this step is taken in the morning before we step out into the world of pollutants.
-Another option is this simple Vitamin C Facial Mask that can be done weekly.
+Since vitamin C actively fights free radicals, it is important to make sure this step is taken in the morning before we step out into the world of pollutants and radiation.
+Additionally, this simple Vitamin C Facial Mask that can be done weekly.

 Vitamin C Facial Mask